SreeniEadara/disguvery/README.md

 ```

 **Deactivating the environment**

 If you would like to deactivate the environment, run the following (not sensitive to the folder you are located in):

 ```
 mamba deactivate
 ```

+---

-### Installing required packages on a Python virtual environment
+### Installation with a Python virtual environment

 To create a virtual environment, navigate to the `disguvery-main` folder and type: